Felipe Dulzaides: Crossover

 Dulzaides, has exhibited and developed many projects in Cuba.
 Flag my height (2007) is a neon piece featuring a Cuban flag measuring his tallness.
 Dulzaides believes that part of the role of an artist is also to articulate a critical perspective.
 His pieces reflect a balancing and bridging view.
 A billboard piece titled: All that we have been missing (2008) located in the highway Interstate 40 of Indiana, a state without a warm ocean and tropical beaches, featured two photographs back to back.
 One side showed the trace of a path in a blue sky.
 The second image featured a beautiful and warm sandy beach.
 The two snapshots were taken at a Varadero beach resort, where he spent the first ten years of his childhood.
 Works like this reinforce recent political ideas about dialogue and negotiation as a solution to the US-Cuba political conflict.

 The project Felipe Dulzaides plays Felipe Dulzaides (2009-2017) looks into the life and work of his father from an inner perspective.
 His father was a musician and a mentor that played a key role developing jazz during the early years of the Cuban revolution.
 In that period the cultural authorities misjudged jazz.
-His latest project Centro Bahia (2014- on going) is at his studio, a restored space located in Regla, an area located across the bay from Havana.
+His latest project Centro Bahia (2014-ongoing) is at his studio, a restored space located in Regla, an area located across the bay from Havana.
 At his studio he is developing a flexible program that can accommodate residencies, exhibitions, lectures and events.
 Centro Bahia is a hub for developing experimental crossovers between art, ecological, urban, and community issues.
 Besides serving as his studio, it is a space dedicated to stimulate creative thinking.